-Is Homeschooling Right for You and Your Child?
+Is Homeschooling Right for You and Your Child?by Becton Loveless

 For parents thinking about homeschooling their children, below is a list of the pros and cons to consider.
 This list was derived from the day-to-day experiences of many families from across the United States who've turned to homeschooling as an alternative to the public school system.
 We'll start with the pros.

 Freedom to choose.
 While homeschooling in many ways can be quite demanding, in one way it can be a big relief.
-Families who home school their children are no longer constrained by the daily, weekly and monthly schedule imposed by the public school system.
-Families may choose to set up a homeschooling routine the mirrors that of the local school system, so that that their kids are off when other kids are off, but their lives no longer revolve the school's calendar and school hours.
-Families find they have much more freedom to go on vacation and live their live according to their own schedules.
+Families who homeschool their children are no longer constrained by the daily, weekly and monthly schedule imposed by the public school system.
+Families may choose to set up a homeschooling routine that mirrors that of the local school system, so that their kids are off when other kids are off, but their lives no longer revolve the school's calendar and school hours.
+Families find they have much more freedom to go on vacation and live their lives according to their own schedules.

 Better relationships.
 Some opponents of homeschooling assert that homeschooled children are less social and more introverted than publicly educated children.
 This couldn't be farther from the truth.
 Homeschooled children are not only as smart as publicly educated students, they are more emotionally stable, exhibit less destructive behavior and are quite socially adept.
 As previously mentioned, as adults homeschooled children are successful in both their interpersonal and occupational relationships.

 Increased stability.
 Case studies indicate the homeschooled children are better equipped to deal with challenges they may face, such as the death of a loved one, illness, or life transitions like a move.
 When children are homeschooled, moving to a new city or state is far less traumatic than it is for children in the public school system – for many reasons.